acuparse/acuparse/docs/DOCKER.md

 ## Ports

 The Acuparse APP container will listen on ports 80 and 443 by default.
-The Acurite Access needs to send data to port 443 and this cannot be changed.
+The AcuRite Access needs to send data to port 443 and this cannot be changed.
 If you have multiple containers and ports in use, suggest running a [load balancer](https://docs.nginx.com/nginx/admin-guide/load-balancer/http-load-balancer) to route traffic to your container.